Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

+We attribute the observed slowdown to two features of the SGXv2 hardware: \begin{enumerate*} \item Since enclave memory is transparently encrypted, data must be decrypted when read from memory into the cache and encrypted when written to memory.
+According to measurements by Intel for TME-MK, this adds 11 ns of latency to last level cache misses \cite{bronleeweRuntimeEncryptionMemory2022}. \item Most of the security guarantees of Intel SGX are enforced by adding checks to address translation \cite{costanIntelSGXExplained2016}.
+This increases the cost of TLB misses.
+Thus, the constant TLB misses caused by random accesses over large memory areas are extra costly to resolve in SGX enclaves, leading to significantly higher random access latencies and reducing throughput. \end{enumerate*}

-\textbf{Lessons learned.} Random access in SGXv2 enclaves causes high performance overheads that lead to significant slowdown.
-Our micro-benchmarks show up to 3 times worse random main memory access performance in SGXv2 and the hash table build phase in the PHT join is even 9 times slower than native.
-In the case when data fits in cache, there is no overhead -- which means that for future cloud databases that run inside an enclave, there is a strong incentive to employ aggressive partitioning techniques that keep data cache resident for processing.
+\begin{lessons} \textbf{Lessons learned.} Random main memory access in SGXv2 enclaves causes high performance overheads that lead to a significant slowdown of algorithms and data structures dependent on them, such as the PHT and INL join, grouping, hash tables, and trees.
+Our micro-benchmarks show up to three times worse random main memory access performance in SGXv2.
+When data fits in the cache, there is no overhead caused by slower random memory access.
+Thus, there is a strong incentive to employ techniques that either keep data cache-resident for processing or hide the latency of cache misses. \end{lessons} One open question is why the hash table creation (build phase) is 9x slower inside the enclave, although the random memory access micro-benchmark only explains a 3x slowdown.
+As discussed in the next section, the underlying reason for this discrepancy and the slowdown of the RHO join is the same.